rogerfarrell/Notes/inbox/declarativity-and-scope.md

-There are two primary issues with duplicating code and documentation:
+There are at least two primary issues with duplicating code and
+documentation:

 1. It is difficult to keep many duplicates updated
 2. Finding what you need becomes much more difficult